Michael Z. Lewin: Various awards and recognitions

 Maltese Falcon for the best foreign mystery novel of the year in Japan: "Hard Line", 1988.

 The "Marlowe" for best crime novel of the year by the Raymond Chandler Society in Germany for "Called by a Panther" in 1992.

 Lifetime Achievement from Magna cum Murder (Muncie, Indiana) in 1994.

-The "Shamus" of the Private Eye Writers of America for Best Short Story of 2011 for "Who I Am".
+The Shamus Award for Best Short Story of 2011 for "Who I Am".

 Nominated for Best Thriller Short Story of 2011 at Thrillercon, "Anything to Win".

-Nominated for Best Short Story Shamus of 2013 "Extra Fries".
+Nominated for Shamus Award for Best Short Story of 2013 for "Extra Fries".

-Private Eye Writers of America Life Achievement Award, the "The Eye" in 2021.
+Private Eye Writers of America Life Achievement Award, "The Eye" in 2021.